AllTheDucks/atd-blog/content/post/go-rest.md

 }
 ````

-The most interesting thing in this code, is the passing of a function as an argument.
-Our handler function meets the function interface expected bu the `http.HandleFunc` function and can therefore be passed in directly.
+The most interesting thing in this code is the passing of a function as an argument.
+Our handler function implements the interface expected by the `http.HandleFunc` function and can therefore be passed in directly.

 ## What next? ##
 In the presentation at the conference, we take this project one step further and serve some templated HTML which lists the courses with each being a link to a path that downloads a CSV of the enrolments.
 In this post, I've [left it as an exercise for the reader to dig around in Github and check out](https://github.com/AllTheDucks/bb-rest-go-demo/tree/5-template-html).